• Skip to primary navigation

 • Carrot - We find this is a cheap way to bulk the dish out.
 They do still have a bit of crunch to them, as they don't cook as quickly as the other vegetables.

-• Fresh tomatoes - Although tinned tomatoes make up most of the tomatoes in this dish, we like to add some fresh for some extra flavour.
+• Fresh tomatoes - Although tinned tomatoes make up most of the tomatoes in this dish, we like to add some fresh for some extra flavour and texture.

 • Tinned tomatoes - Try to use the best quality tomatoes you can, as you really will be able to taste the difference.
 Cheap tinned tomatoes tend to be really water.